Fairborn, Ohio: History

-Fairborn hosts an annual Sweet Corn Festival every August and the USAF marathon every September.
+Fairborn hosts several events, such as an annual Sweet Corn Festival every August and the USAF marathon every September.
 It also has an annual 4th of July Parade.

 Geography

 According to the United States Census Bureau, the city has a total area of 14.725 sqmi, of which, 14.71 sqmi is land and 0.015 sqmi is water.
 8.864 sqmi of the land area was zoned as some form of residential while the remaining 3.981 sqmi was either commercial, agricultural, or industrial zoning.